LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 download required to run Teams in a web browser.
 The browser must be configured to allow third-party cookies.

-### Set Up a meeting
+### Set up a meeting

-In Teams, there are two ways to initiate real-time communication:
+In Teams, there are two ways to initiate real-time communication.

-A user can call another user directly.
+1. A user can call another user directly.

-A user can create a meeting (ad hoc or scheduled) For calls, the media (audio, video, or desktop or application sharing) travel as directly as possible.
+2. A user can create a meeting (ad hoc or scheduled).
+For calls, the media (audio, video, or desktop or application sharing) travel as directly as possible.
 If, for example, there's no firewall between two users (for example, both sit inside the same network), media traffic travels